marquesmateus93/terraform-vpc/README.md

 The database subnet was thought to be associated with an RDS instance and be accessed just from private subnets in a specific port.

+## How To Deploy:

+This module should be consumed by [Terragrunt VPC](https://github.com/Dev-Marques-Ops-Live-Infrastructure/terragrunt-vpc) Project.

 ## Structure:
 <img src="https://user-images.githubusercontent.com/5325106/164470862-0a546613-65de-455e-b329-493755daab2a.png" width="600" height="700"/>